 The speed at which the hammer impacts the breech and this opening the valve happens so fast, the naked eye doens't catch it.
 Using the SLO-MO video capture on the Iphone allowed to see the entire travel of the valve.
 This helped to determine just how long the slots needed to be to keep the screws frmo bottoming out and being broken again.

-More to come as I work on additional content, page 3 will be current build progress.
+More to come as I work on additional content, page 3 will be current build progress (May, 2020).